 - A. This run-on sentence forms a comma splice, which is created when two independent clauses are joined with a comma and no accompanying coordinating conjunction. - B. Correct.
-This is a simple sentence with a compound verb. - C. This structure includes a sentence fragment. - D. This is a run-on sentence which needs a conjunction.
+This is a simple sentence with a compound verb, and the run-on has been corrected. - C. This structure includes a sentence fragment. - D. A colon is not used to separate two connected ideas in a sentence.